What if a student discloses to a faculty member that they have a disability and are not registered with OARS?

-Each semester students are required to meet with an ODS counselor.
+Each semester students are required to meet with an OARS counselor.
 At that time the student and counselor will review the accommodations based on the syllabus for each class.

 Accommodations are based on the academic needs of the student, which are outlined in the documentation provided.
 The documentation must link functional limitations to the need for a specific accommodation.

 What types of accommodations are professors required to make?

 Professors will receive an OARS letter of accommodation from the student at the beginning of each semester informing them of the student’s disability and what accommodations have been approved for them.
 Faculty are encouraged to speak to the student about these accommodations and, at any time, are encouraged to speak to a disability counselor if they believe the requested accommodations fundamentally alter what is being taught and measured in the classroom.